gudubeth/dmnsrc/README.md

 Domain Search Tool
 ===============================

-Common line tool for batch checking domain existence.
+Command line tool for batch checking domain existence.
 It does this by adding suffixes and prefixes to the word list given in words.txt.
 Only checks .com domains.